awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 ## Featurize Date/Time<a name="data-wrangler-transform-datetime-embed"></a>

 Use **Featurize date/time** to create a vector embedding representing a date/time field\.
 To use this transform, your date/time data must be in one of the following formats:
-+ Strings describing date/time, for example, `"January 1st, 2020, 12:44pm"`\.
++ Strings describing date/time: For example, `"January 1st, 2020, 12:44pm"`\.
-+ A unix timestamp\.
-A unix timestamp describes the number of seconds, milliseconds, microseconds, or nanoseconds from 1/1/1970\.
++ A Unix timestamp: A Unix timestamp describes the number of seconds, milliseconds, microseconds, or nanoseconds from 1/1/1970\.

 You can choose to **Infer datetime format** and provide a **Datetime format**\.
 If you provide a date/time format, you must use the codes described in the [Python documentation](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes)\.
-The options you select for these two configurations have implications for the speed of the operation, and the final results:
+The options you select for these two configurations have implications for the speed of the operation, and the final results\.
 + The most manual and computationally fastest option is to specify a **Datetime format** and select **No** for **Infer datetime format**\.
 + To reduce manual labor, you can choose **Infer datetime format** and not specify a date/time format\.
 It is also a computationally fast operation; however, the first date/time format encountered in the input column is assumed to be the format for the entire column\.
 If there are other formats in the column, these values are NaN in the final output\.
 Inferring the date/time format can give you unparsed strings\.
 + If you don't specify a format and select **No** for **Infer datetime format**, you get the most robust results\.
 All the valid date/time strings are parsed\.
 However, this operation can be an order of magnitude slower than the first two options in this list\.